 Truck drivers have a complicated job due to the many tasks they need to perform while behind the wheel.
 They must operate the truck, respond to dispatches on the radio, and navigate the delivery route.
-But some truck drivers may engage in unnecessary and dangerous distractions, such as:
+But some truck drivers may engage in unnecessary and dangerous driving distractions in Utah, such as:

 - Using a cellphone

 - Eating or drinking